Miro Griffiths: Personal life

 Griffiths lives on the Wirral with his partner, Dr Emma Fairweather, who is a bioscientist.
 He is a power wheelchair user, who has Spinal Muscular Atrophy (Type II) and receives 24-hour personal healthcare assistance.
 Griffiths has spoken about the importance of self-directed support, the use of personal budgets to coordinate assistance, and the blending of human and technological support infrastructure.

-In interviews, Griffiths has highlighted political support for the Labour Party (UK) and the Green Party (UK).
-He often positions himself as a pragmatic socialist.
-He has argued for a “politics of opportunity”, which is focused on supporting individuals and communities to be creative, imaginative, and experimental in building accessible and inclusive societies for all.